mvrdevelopment/spec/mvr-spec.md

 ## `MVR_NEW_SESSION_HOST` packet

-This package tell other MVR-xchange clients additional network configuration.
+This package tell other *MVR-xchange client*s additional network configuration.

 When currently in Local Network Mode:
 When the client is connected via Local Network Mode to the MVR-xchange Group, you can send a new Service Name to all connected station.
 All connected station should search for the new service name and, when available join them.
 Return OK when this is OK, Return false when this failed.